groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   Celiac - a goofy, long-haired bovid
   ??
 Firecracker - to dismiss a redneck?
   Barking - a drunken ruler?
-  ??Kidnapping - a sleeping child
+  ??
+Kidnapping - a sleeping child
   Toucans - a couple of metallic containers
   Beatitudes - the demeanor of specific insects
+  ??
+Custard - to swear at poo